Overview

 - Touring

-Shifts are often different lengths, depending on the Job or warehouse requirements.
+Shifts are often different lengths, depending on the Job or department work requirements.
 The company aims for as much accuracy as possible when creating the Schedule, but sometimes necessary data is not yet provided by Clients or the time it will take to complete work cannot be provided with 100% certainty.

 Touring employee estimated shift lengths